heimrichhannot/contao-autocompletejs-bundle/README.md

 maxResults|Integer|maximum number of results shown in the dropdown menu highlight|Boolean|show entered characters in the results dropdown menu

+### Custom configuration values
+This bundle has a new value for `searchEngine` option : 'none'

+Set `searchEngine : 'none'` if no search algorithm should be applied to the result list.
+This comes handy if your results are allready searched(eg. result list from an API)

 ## Events
 Event name | Description
 ---|---